twoXes/awesome-structural-bioinformatics/README.md

 ## Why Z-A Awesome Protein Folding?

 Books on Cheminformatics, Bioinformatics, Quantum Chemistry strangle the subject to sleep 😴 and command a wild price 🤑 for the naps they induce.

+Want a better way to learn than some random repo on github?

+Spend 4-12 years of your life and hundreds of thousands of dollars chasing a paper with a stamp on it 🥇.

+Or feed yourself 🍼.

 Knoweldge should be cheap, fast enjoyable, silly, shared, disproven, contested, and most of all free.